11 Step Process for a Great Chatbot Design

-Chatbots, like real service agents, sometimes need to wait for downloads or feedback from other parties.
+Chatbots, like real service agents, sometimes need to ask users to wait while it retrieves information.
 Instead of radio silence, fill the waiting gap with fun facts or news and updates about your service or products.

-This’ll make the wait for search results or a taxi confirmation a lot more bearable.
+This’ll make the wait for confirmations or search results — such as a hunt for popular cafes in a new city — a lot more bearable.

 In addition to being helpful, visuals are a great way to put a smile on your visitor’s face.
 Use them in a clever way to add some humor to conversations.

-A bot conversation can be draining if the user talks in bits and bites.
-Give them pro tips on how to quickly solve their request.
+A bot conversation can be draining if the user speaks in short sentences.
+Before the chat, give users guidance on how to quickly solve their request.

-The simplest way to educate your users is to let them know at the start which command elements are required for a quick search, or to simply ask “What can you do?”
+The simplest way to educate is to let users know at the start which command elements are required for a quick search, or to simply ask “What can you do?”

-If the user goes silent for a few seconds during the conversation, the bot can remind him of cheat commands or possible requests.
+If the user goes silent for a few seconds during the conversation, the bot can remind them of cheat commands or show button options for common requests.